2015 Annual Labor Day Rail Trail Ramble Details

 Where can I register?
 Online?
 Day of?
 There are two ways to register:

-(1) You can click here to register, which gives you a discount and makes it easier for you to simply walk up to our registration table and get out on the course without having to handle money when you get to the event.
-Online registration is open until 8 PM on August 31st, 2014
+(1) You can click here to register online, which gives you a discount and makes it easier for you to simply walk up to our registration table and get out on the course without having to handle money when you get to the event.
+Online registration is open until 8 PM on 9/6/2015

 (2) You can register on the day of the event at the Spencer Street Rail Trail trail-head, located across from the CCBA.